BobKuczewski/CHIP8/README.md

 # CHIP8
-Various programs and resources supporting the use of the CHIP8 language
+This project contains various programs and resources supporting the use of the CHIP8 language.